Hermann Johann Friedrich Bottcher

 He volunteered for U.S. service after Pearl Harbor.
 At the time he was pursing a degree in architecture.
 He had lost his bid for U.S. citizenship as a result of his service with the Abraham Lincoln Brigade in Spain and so entered the U.S. Army as a German citizen.

 Assigned to the 32nd Infantry Division, a National Guard unit, after initial training, Bottcher was sent to Australia.
 He was with one of the first units committed to offensive action against the Japanese who at the time were attacking from the north coast of New Guinea, across the Owen Stanley Mountains in an effort to take Port Morseby.
+Bottcher's regiment, the 126th, was sent from the coast east of Moresby north over the Owen Stanley Mountains in an effort to attack the Japanese in the flank and rear.
 That trek over the mountains on almost non-existent trails and under appalling conditions was the result of a poor tactical assessment by the inexperienced headquarters of General MacArthur.

 Later Bottcher served throughout the brutal campaign around Buna on the north coast of New Guinea.
 There his gallantry was awarded with two Distinguished Service Crosses, the second highest decoration in the army.